QVPR/VPRTempo/README.md

 To simplify first usage, we have set the defaults in `VPRTempo.py` to train and test on a small subset of Nordland data.
 We recommend [downloading Nordland](https://webdiis.unizar.es/~jmfacil/pr-nordland/#download-dataset) and using the `./src/nordland.py` script to unzip and organize the images into the correct file and naming structure.

 ### Custom datasets
-In general, data should be organised in the following way in order to train the network on multiple traversals of the same location.
+In general, data should be organised in the `./dataset` folder in the following way in order to train the network on multiple traversals of the same location.

 ```
 --dataset